Eastern massasauga: Description

-Adults of S. catenatus are not large, ranging from 60 to 75 cm in length.
-Their color pattern consists of a grey or tan ground color with a row of large, rounded, brown/black blotches or spots down the center of the back and three smaller rows of alternating spots down each side.
-Solid black melanistic examples are also known, as well as cases where the back blotches join with those on the sides.
-Young massasaugas are well-patterned, but paler than the adults.
-They have heat-sensing pits on each side of their smallish heads, their scales are keeled, and their anal scales are single.
+Adults of Sistrurus catenatus are not large, ranging from 60 to 75 cm in total length (tail included).
+The dorsal color pattern consists of a gray or tan ground color, with a row of large, rounded, brown/black blotches or spots down the center of the back, and three smaller rows of alternating spots down each side.
+Solid black melanistic examples are also known, as well as cases of the back blotches joining with those on the sides.
+Young massasaugas are well-patterned, but paler than adults.
+Both adults and young have heat-sensing pits on each side of the smallish head.
+The dorsal scales are keeled, and the anal scale is single.